LosCommodore/NanoBasicRust/readme.md

 [NanoBasic on Github Pages](https://loscommodore.github.io/NanoBasicRust/)

-On this website you can test and run the interpreter in the browser. you can load from a list of demo programs or enter your own program.
+On this website you can test and run the interpreter in the browser. you can choose from a list of demo programs or enter your own program.

 The website is also written in Rust using the framework [Leptos](https://leptos.dev/).
 The deployement of the static website on Github Pages is done via Github Actions.
 The Interpreter is running as a Webassembly-Module (WASM) in the browser.